-10 Aug How to Challenge Yourself & Smash Your Goals
+10 Aug How to Challenge Yourself & Make Smart Goals

 Getting into a routine with exercise can be tough (trust us, we know).
 Setting yourself a challenge, like signing up for a fun run or committing to climbing a mountain, is a great way to get motivated and keep you on track.
 We sat down with Accredited Exercise Scientist, Nardine Presland, to get her tips on how to set yourself a fitness challenge (and succeed!).